ravachol/kew/website/site_src/docs.md

 If you delete your kewrc a new default one will be generated.
 You wont get newe r config options listed in your config file unless you do this.

-## Playlists

-To load a playlist: type `kew list <name>`

-To export a playlist, press `x`.
-This will save a file in your music path with the name of the first song in the queue.

-There is also a favorites playlist function:

-Add current song: press <kbd>.</kbd>

-To load 'kew list fav': kew .

 ## Layouts

 It's possible to define your own layout in kew.
 How to make one is described in [LAYOUTS-HOWTO.md](https://codeberg.org/ravachol/kew/src/branch/main/layouts/LAYOUTS-HOWTO.md)